augustojulio/candidate-management-platform/README.md

 ## Next Steps

-- Improve frontend design and user experience.
+- Chore: Increase JWT token expiration time
+- Feature: Allow process status update
+- Improvement: Retrieve automatically candidate's id to use it in the View_Candidate_Detail
-- Add pagination and more advanced filtering options.
+- Improvement: Add pagination and more advanced filtering options.
-- Enhance the dashboard with more metrics and visual representations.
+- Improvement: Enhance the dashboard with more metrics and visual representations.